 Google Support for IAB CCPA Framework

-While we wait for Google to embrace IAB Europe’s TCF v2.0 for sharing consent under the General Data Protection Regulation (GDPR), the tech giant has confirmed it will integrate with the USP string for the IAB Tech Lab CCPA Framework in time for the compliance deadline on January 1, 2020.
+Google has yet to embrace IAB Europe’s TCF v2.0 for sharing consent under the General Data Protection Regulation (GDPR).
+Although, the tech giant has confirmed it will integrate with the USP string for the IAB Tech Lab CCPA Framework in time for the compliance deadline on January 1, 2020.

-In an announcement that came at the end of November, Google said it would allow advertisers and publishers to limit how data is processed and personalized ad serving is disabled on its ad-serving products.
-This will be advantageous for the publishers, advertisers and ad tech partners who use its platforms for compliance with the California Consumer Privacy Act (CCPA).
+In a November announcement, Google said it would allow advertisers and publishers to limit how data is processed and personalized ad serving is disabled on its ad-serving products.
+Publishers, advertisers and ad tech partners who use Google platforms for CCPA Compliance will benefit from this announcement.

 Although Google’s restricted processing calls affect how publishers work with Google’s tools – including Ad Manager, AdMob and AdSense – on a daily basis, it’s not all-encompassing.
-Publishers need to make sure they understand the restrictions based on their company processes and double-check they’re in compliance with the CCPA across all of their vendors.
+Publishers must ensure they understand the restrictions based on their company processes and double-check they’re in compliance with the CCPA across all of their vendors.